dpneumo/Vagrant_Rails_PG/README.txt

   3/17/2015: For St Pat's day have shifted to support for ember-cli.
   Please read the comments in setup/project_user/ember_app.sh

+  4/29/2015: Output of the setupscripts is written to /var/log/vagrant_setup.log in the newly created vm.
+This logging is not yet complete but should help.

 To run the app use vagrant ssh to get into the box.
   Authentication is via key pairs.
   You are logged in as vagrant user.